sam-xl/sam-xl.github.io/docs/inspection.md

 | **True**      | The system correctly identifies an actual defect as a defect | The system correctly identifies a position with no defect as defect-free |
 | **False**     | The system incorrectly identifies a non-defective area as a defect | The system incorrectly identifies a defect as a non-defect area (missed detection) |

 ![multi defect distribution](./assets/multi_defects_distribution.png)

+An illustration of our detection distribution can be seen in the above figure.
+Each colored closed-contour area represents defection region with a margin error of 5 mm.
+Each scatter point is a defect predicition from each of our experiment.
+If a scatter point falls within the closed-contour area, it is considered as a True Positive (TP), otherwise it is a False Positive (FP).

+The following figures show the Precision, Recall, and F1-Score of our inspection system with different exposure time and idle time settings:
 ![exp 50 idle 1400](./assets/exp_50_idle_1400.png)

 ![exp 100 idle 1400](./assets/exp_100_idle_1400.png)